-Work done Findings and recommendations Management response / timetable for action Other key areas - continued Y Y Y Y Y Y Y Y Y Y Y Y Y Y Y Y Y Y Y Y Y Y Y Y 2.
-Payroll/staff costs - as the single largest item of revenue exp enditure, there is a higher risk of undetected error.
+Work done Findings and recommendations Action priority Management response / timetable for action Other key areas - continued 2.
+Payroll/staff costs - as the single largest item of revenue exp penditure, there is a higher risk of undetected error.
 Analytical review of staff costs - year on year and by average salary cost of teaching and support staff.
 Global reconciliation to payroll records.
 Payroll system walkthrough testing and sample testing of controls and payment authorisations.
 Sample testing of employees to contract of employment.
 Pension contributions testing for the TPS EOYC.
 Our audit testing and enquiries in these areas were carried out satisfactorily.
 No significant matters arose which we feel should be brought to your attention.
-N/A N/A - no action required 3.
-Going concern - the risk that the going concern assumption is not appropriate. .
-Review financial budgets and forecasts prepared to support the going concern assumption.
-We will consider whether these appear reasonable and whether any material uncertainties exist.
-Review the financial statements for adequate disclosure with regard to justification of the going concern assumption.
+N/A N/A - no action required Review of register of business interests together with and Trust procedures for identifying and recording related party transactions.
+Sample Companies House and Charity Commission searches for other directorships / trusteeships.
+Review of the annual report and notes to the financial statements to confirm adequate disclosure made.
+Review of ledgers throughout audit testing for any indication of unidentified transactions.
 Our audit testing and enquiries in these areas were carried out satisfactorily.
 No significant matters arose which we feel should be brought to your attention.
 N/A N/A - no action required